nginxinc/nginx-gateway-fabric/docs/content/guides/advanced-routing.md

 ## Further Reading

-To learn more about the Gateway API and the resources we created in this guide, check out the following resources:
+To learn more about the Gateway API and the resources we created in this guide, check out the following Kubernetes documentation resources:

 - [Gateway API Overview](https://gateway-api.sigs.k8s.io/concepts/api-overview/)
 - [Deploying a simple Gateway](https://gateway-api.sigs.k8s.io/guides/simple-gateway/)